marlonShawDEV/fmzurb/src/styleguide/orbit.md

 }
 </style>

-Step Two: On the wrapper, set attribute `data-box-of-bullets` to the custom class you created:
+Step Two: On the wrapper, set attribute `data-box-of-bullets` to the custom class you created.
+(This example also sets `data-nav-buttons` to false to disable the prev/next buttons):

 ```html_example
 <div class="orbit" role="region" aria-label="My slides" data-orbit  data-nav-buttons="false" data-box-of-bullets="bullets-box-custom">